RobinBoers/geheimesite.nl/src/iconic.md

 ### Phonotactic constraints

-The way phonemes are combined in syllables largely decides the phonaesthetics of the language, because the way consonants and vowels are arranged can change the sound and perception of the language (Emrys et al., 2009).
+The way phonemes are combined in syllables largely decides the phonaesthetics of the language, because the way consonants and vowels are arranged can change the sound and perception of the language (Emyrs et al., 2009).

 Our language's syllables adhere to the (C)V(C) structure.
 This is fairly common in (constructed) languages.
 The consonants are both optional, but a single vowel cannot be a syllable.
 Meaning, 'by', 'yb', and 'byb' are all valid syllables, but 'y' is not.
 We decided to keep the rules simple, and thus not allow consonant combinations like 'tr…' and '...ng', as they would unnecessarily complicate the phonotactics of the language.